hydencoder/Data-Structures/README.md

 # Data-Structures
-This is compilation of data structure assignments.
+This is compilation of data structures.